renohara23/Ren_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pRRHKJGRSHw?si=lcP-HiqLfxEEzcii" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Summary
 For milestone two, I was able to program a loop that will calculate the sensor value from the GSR sensor.
 The loop makes the Arduino find the sum of 500 readings from the GSR sensor.
 After the loop is finished it divides the sum of the sensor values by 500 to find the avergae.
 Finding the average of the sensor value is important in contributing to my final goal because it helps determine if an individual is lying or not.
 Using single values from the GSR sensor is not a viable option compared to the average because it is common for people's GSR to fluctuate, due to factors such as nervousness or environment.
 What has been surprising about the project so far is how important it is to be creative, and not follow the instructions step by step.
 A previous challenge I faced that I overcame was that orginally I used the sensor value from the GSR sensor to determine if someone was lying.
 However, I learned that I had to taken in account of aspects like nervousness and humidity to accurately determine if a person is lying or not.
 What needs to be completeed before my final milestone is to use my classmates to help determine the correct threshold to use. the threshold value is important to my final goal because using 6hat value, if the avergae of the GSR sensor exceeds the threshold, it will help figure out if a person is lying.

 ## Challenges
+A challenge I had in completing milestone two is the coding involved to figure the correct reading.
+In the beginnning, I had a difficult time understanding how to take in the readings of averages, since I've never coded on Arduino before.
+However through constant trial and error and help from my instrcutors I was able to figure out and code a function on Arduino that will take 500 readings and use the average to correctly determine if a person is lying or not.

 <!--For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight: